mark39107pro/automation/README.md

 # amass automation
 # automate amass

-for linux
+#for linux

-# simply run  ---  python amass.py > targets.txt
+simply run  ---  python amass.py > targets.txt
+domains will be saved in targets.txt

 :requirements are mentioned below